The Fannie Mae Homepath program was created to offer homebuyers the chance to buy foreclosed homes.

 - C0-op and Condo approvals can be waived in some cases

-- Fixed rate and adjustable mortgage terms available
+- Fixed-rate and adjustable mortgage terms available

 - Investors can use the loan on up to 20 properties

-ReadyBuyer™ HomePath Requirements
+ReadyBuyer™ Mortgage Requirements

 - 5% downpayment

-- 640 minimum credit score required.
+- 640 minimum credit score is required

 - Stable employment (2 years with current employer)

-- W2’s and Tax returns
+- Two years of W2’s and Tax returns

 - HomePath Buyer Education Course